expressjs/.github/CONTRIBUTING.md

 ### Pull Request Reviews

-When a PR is not in draft, it's considered ready for review.
-Please don't manually tag anybody to request review.
-A maintainer will take a look when they're able and will tag whoever they think is best suited to review it.
+When a PR is not in draft, it is considered ready for review.
+You do not need to be a maintainer to review or comment on a PR, everyone is welcome to provide constructive feedback and suggestions!
+If you have time, please check open PRs and help improve the project.
+Do not manually tag anyone to request a review; a maintainer will assign reviewers as needed.

-PRs should have passing GitHub status checks before review is requested (unless there are explicit questions asked in the PR about any failures).
+Before requesting a review, make sure all GitHub checks are passing, unless you have specific questions about a failure.

 ### Requested Changes